 POR CASO DE USO

-Digital wellness (also known as digital wellbeing or digital health) is the pursuit of an intentional and healthy relationship with technology in the workplace and in personal life.
-Now that many jobs and everyday activities rely on the internet and digital devices, the goal of digital wellness is for the user experience of these technologies to promote healthy use habits and assist the user in maintaining a healthy lifestyle in their daily life.
+Digital wellness (also known as digital wellbeing or digital health) is the pursuit of an intentional and healthy relationship with technology, both in the workplace and in personal life.
+With many jobs and everyday activities relying on the internet and digital devices, the goal of digital wellness is to promote healthy use habits and assist the user in maintaining a healthy lifestyle in their daily life.

-For example, these technologies might add productivity features that block out focused work hours and silence smartphone notifications, or alert users when their daily screen time has surpassed healthy limits.
+For example, these technologies might add “do not disturb” features that block out focused work hours and silence smartphone notifications, or alert users when their daily screen time has surpassed healthy limits.
 Other digital wellness technologies focus on improving the employee experience inside a digital workspace.
 These digital wellness tools include automation and microapps that eliminate the distraction of routine approval tasks and calendar RSVPs.

-The growing popularity of digital health and wellness is due to increased technology use being linked to mental health issues1, including attention issues and behavior problems.
-In the workplace, excessive technology usage has also been associated with worker burnout2, suggesting that employers should adopt tools and practices that moderate technology usage to promote healthier life and work.
+The growing popularity of digital health and wellness is due to a link between increased technology use and mental health issues, including attention issues and behavior problems.
+In the workplace, excessive technology usage has also been associated with burnout, suggesting employers should adopt tools and practices that moderate technology usage to promote healthier life and work.

 In addition to mitigating these negative outcomes, focusing on digital wellbeing in the workplace offers benefits for both businesses and employees.
 The benefits of digital wellbeing include:

 Stronger employee engagement and higher productivity: By promoting digital wellness through digital workspace technologies that encourage focus and reduce distraction, organizations can reduce worker exhaustion and improve employee engagement and productivity.